-In the conventional methods, cranes are used for tank erection as a sheet by sheet method.
+In conventional methods, cranes are used for tank erection as a sheet-by-sheet method.
 At first, the bottom and annular plates are erected.
 Then the lower course shell is erected and finally, the upper course shell is erected.
 Refer to Fig. 1 which shows an example of a double-deck floating roof Tank erection by the conventional method.
 Suppose there are a total of 9 shells in a Tank so the tank erection sequence shall be 1st shell coarse, 2nd shell coarse, 3rd, and then in last 9th shell coarse.

 In the case of Shop fabrication, the tank fabrication, erection, & assembly is done by EOT (electric overhead traveling) crane at the shop and then shifted to the site by a trailer.